Style of the French sovereign: Emperor of the French

-The Bonapartist legacy, the title was instituted in 1804 by Napoleon Bonaparte, who crowned himself Emperor.
+The Bonapartist legacy, the title was instituted in 1804 by Napoleon Bonaparte, who crowned himself emperor.
 It is the title to which the Bonapartists and their supporters continue to lay claim.

 Distinct titles

 In addition to the titles above, the kings of France at one point or another held others attached to the Crown.

 Brittany

-During the Middle Ages, the kings of France considered that the Duchy of Brittany was feudally a part of their Kingdom of France (i.e. it was within the traditional borders of the realm, and the King of France was deemed to be overlord of the Duchy).
+During the Middle Ages, the kings of France considered that the Duchy of Brittany was feudally a part of their Kingdom of France (i.e. it was within the traditional borders of the realm, and the king of France was deemed to be overlord of the Duchy).
 In fact, however, the Duchy of Brittany was a largely independent sovereign state.
 It was recognized as independently sovereign and lying outside the Kingdom of France by Louis IV, an ally of Alan II, Duke of Brittany.
-Subsequent kings of France sought to control Brittany in part because of the attempts of kings of England and Spain to control the Duchy.
+Subsequent kings of France sought to control Brittany in part because of the attempts of kings of England and Spain to control the duchy.

-The independent sovereign nature of the Duchy began to come to an end upon the death of Francis II of Brittany.
-The Duchy was inherited by his daughter, Anne, but King Charles VIII of France was determined to bring the territory under royal control.
+The independent sovereign nature of the duchy began to come to an end upon the death of Francis II of Brittany.
+The duchy was inherited by his daughter, Anne, but King Charles VIII of France was determined to bring the territory under royal control.
 Charles had her marriage annulled and then forced her to marry him in a series of actions that were acknowledged by the Pope.
 As a result, the Kingdom of France and the Duchy of Brittany were placed in the personal union of their marriage, and the king of France would also hold the title of Duke of Brittany jure uxoris.
-During their marriage, the Charles VIII prohibited Anne from using the title Duchess of Brittany and imposed a royal governor from the House of Penthievre on the Duchy.
+During their marriage, Charles VIII prohibited Anne from using the title Duchess of Brittany and imposed a royal governor from the House of Penthievre on the duchy.

-Legally, however, the Duchy remained separate from France proper; the two titles were linked only by the marriage of the King and Queen, and in 1498 when Charles VIII died childless, the title Duke of Brittany remained with Anne, rather than passing to the heir of France, Louis XII.
+Legally, however, the duchy remained separate from France proper; the two titles were linked only by the marriage of the king and queen, and in 1498 when Charles VIII died childless, the title Duke of Brittany remained with Anne, rather than passing to the heir of France, Louis XII.
 Anne of Brittany returned to Brittany and began to re-establish an independent sovereign rule.

 However, the new French king, Louis XII married Anne himself, and so the king was once more Duke of Brittany jure uxoris.
-Legally, Brittany still remained distinct, and its future remained dependent on the Ducal bloodline, now held by the House of Montfort.
-When Anne died, Brittany passed to her daughter and heiress, Claude, rather than remaining with the King of France, her father.
+Legally, Brittany still remained distinct, and its future remained dependent on the ducal bloodline, now held by the House of Montfort.
+When Anne died, Brittany passed to her daughter and heiress, Claude, rather than remaining with the king of France, her father.